 Line personnel are part of the operations of the District.
 Lieutenants and firefighter/paramedics are the personnel making the daily responses to emergencies.
-These personnel are responsible for daily readiness of facilities, apparatus and equipment to be ready to respond whenever called upon.
+Our daily staffing target is eleven shift personnel on duty; however, with vacation days and sick leave these numbers can fall to nine.
+Operations personnel are responsible for daily readiness of facilities, apparatus and equipment to be ready to respond whenever called upon.